Bariatric & Medical Weight Loss

 Our team will be with you throughout your weight loss journey

 Our specialists are dedicated to providing the highest quality of care, compassion and support throughout the entire weight loss process to promote vital, long-term success.
-The surgeons, registered dieticians and psychologists at IU Health Bariatric & Medical Weight Loss, many of who are recognized as leaders and educators in the field, have performed thousands of weight loss operations, and published in numerous academic journals and textbooks.
+The surgeons at IU Health Bariatric & Medical Weight Loss, many of whom are recognized as leaders and educators in the field, have performed thousands of weight loss operations, and published in numerous academic journals and textbooks.
 All staff members are deeply committed to the science and art of caring for morbidly obese and overweight patients.
 Some of our staff have had weight loss surgery and have a personal perspective that allows them to share valuable knowledge and advice.

 Bariatric surgery can be a tool used to help you achieve your weight loss goals.
 However, pursuing surgical weight loss is not for everyone.
 Our team’s mission is to give you the information you need to make the choice that is right for you.